Dan Haggerty: Acting career

 Haggerty made a cameo appearance as an attorney in Terror Night (1987) with John Ireland and Cameron Mitchell, starred in Night Wars (1988) as a Vietnam veteran who is a psychologist dealing with nightmares of his fellow veterans.
-He has appeared in low budget horror Cult Classics such as, Elves (1989) and the Linda Blair film The Chilling in 1989.
+He appeared in low budget horror cult classics such as, Elves (1989) and the Linda Blair film The Chilling in 1989.
 He starred in the 1989 film Spirit of the Eagle.
-Haggerty played lead roles in the films Repo Jake (1990) and in 1997 played himself in a film titled "Motorcycle Cheerleading Mommas."
-Though not much is known about this film, "Motorcycle Cheerleading Mommas" was one of the last movies to be ever shot at the historical Iverson Movie Ranch in California.
+Haggerty played the lead role in the film Repo Jake (1990) and in 1997 played himself in a film titled Motorcycle Cheerleading Mommas.
+Though not much is known about this film, Motorcycle Cheerleading Mommas was one of the last movies to be ever shot at the historical Iverson Movie Ranch in California.

 In 1995's Grizzly Mountain, he starred as a modern-day version of Grizzly Adams and worked with bears, foxes, and hawks in the film.
 He reprised his role in Escape to Grizzly Mountain (2000).
 Haggerty was featured as a character in Al Franken's 1999 political satire novel, Why Not Me?.

-Haggerty continued to work as both an actor and infomercial spokesman.
+Haggerty also worked as an infomercial spokesman.
 One of his endorsements was for the Pap-Ion Magnetic Inductor (PAP-IMI), a device alleged to have health benefits.
-He had only been hired as a spokesperson and was found not to be part of the fraud that later embroiled the manufacturer.
+He had been hired as a spokesperson and was found not to be part of the fraud that later embroiled the manufacturer.

 In Big Stan (2007), he played Tubby, and appeared as a lumberjack foreman in Axe Giant: The Wrath of Paul Bunyan (2013).
 Haggerty also performed several voice-overs and can also be seen in music videos by Hank Williams Jr. and Rogues of the Empire.
 Haggerty appeared on the U.S. television show American Pickers in its episode "California Kustom", which aired on History on February 25, 2013.